 Total Water Use

-Whistler's total water consumption in 2017 was 5.86 billion litres or 440 litres/person/day.
-While total usage increased to the highest use ever, the level of per capita use represents a statistical decrease year-over-year.
-As per capita usage is still beyond Whistler's performance target of 425 litres/per person/day the outer ring is still red.
+Whistler's total water consumption in 2018 was 5.76 billion litres or 461 litres/person/day.
+The total usage remained just behind the highest usage ever, and the per capita use increased year-over-year.
+As per capita usage is still beyond Whistler's performance target of 425 litres/per person/day the outer performance icon ring is still red.